Curling: Scoring

 The winner is the team having the highest number of accumulated points at the completion of ten ends.
 Points are scored at the conclusion of each of these ends as follows: when each team has thrown its eight stones, the team with the stone closest to the button wins that end; the winning team is then awarded one point for each of its own stones lying closer to the button than the opponent's closest stone.

 Only stones that are in the house are considered in the scoring.
 A stone is in the house if it lies within the 12 ft zone or any portion of its edge lies over the edge of the ring.
 Since the bottom of the stone is rounded, a stone just barely in the house will not have any actual contact with the ring, which will pass under the rounded edge of the stone, but it still counts.
 This type of stone is known as a biter.

 It may not be obvious to the eye which of the two rocks is closer to the button (centre) or if a rock is actually biting or not.
 There are specialized devices to make these determinations, but these cannot be brought out until after an end is completed.
 Therefore, a team may make strategic decisions during an end based on assumptions of rock position that turn out to be incorrect.

 The score is marked on a scoreboard, of which there are two types; the baseball type and the club scoreboard.

 The baseball-style scoreboard was created for televised games for audiences not familiar with the club scoreboard.
-The ends are marked by columns 1 through 10 (or 11 for the possibility of an extra end to break ties) plus an additional column for the total.
+The ends are marked by columns 1 through to the regulation number of ends for the competition (usually with an extra column to account for the possibility of an extra end to break ties) plus an additional column for the total.
 Below this are two rows, one for each team, containing the team's score for that end and their total score in the right-hand column.